rotundasoftware/underscore-template-helpers/README.md

 ### Using with Backbone.Subviews

-This mixin comes in handy when used with the [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews) View mixin to insert subviews into a view template:
+Helpers also come handy when used with [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews), a mixin for creating and managing subviews in your [Backbone.js](http://backbonejs.org/) applications.

 ```javascript
 _.addTemplateHelpers( {